 The certification program is built to grow with an individual as they secure additional training, education, and experience within the petroleum industry.
-It usually takes about 14 years of work in the business to earn the top tier certification, but that is dependent on the amount of training, education, and experience the individual has been exposed to.
-The certification test is designed to ensure everyone in the petroleum industry has a solid foundation to build on.
+It takes a minimum of 14 years of work in the petroleum business to earn the top tier certification; however, 14 years of petroleum experience alone does not automatically qualify an individual for Level 5.
+The review board also looks for a minimum of 2 years of senior leadership experience running fuels operations.
+Furthermore, depending on the size of the unit/organization, the board may require more than 2 years of senior level management experience.
+The certification test is designed to ensure everyone in the petroleum industry has a solid foundation.

 There is a body of knowledge that represents the core elements, and these elements are being measured by the certification test.
 The test questions and materials were developed by committee, and that committee was not responsible for developing the credentialing standards.

 After entry into the certification program, the certification candidate may complete the free study materials that are loaded into their classroom on the NPMA website to ensure they are ready to take the certification test.
 The study materials are not required, but are strongly encouraged.
 Furthermore, NPMA membership is not required for certification.

 The study materials are made up of seven modules, all of which include a “test out” function.
 If an individual doesn’t pass the pre-test, they will need to complete the module and test again.
 The individual also will be given two attempts at the completion of each module to pass the test.
 The tests pull questions randomly from a large battery of questions, so individuals will most like get an entirely new set of questions each time so it’s important to take the information in the course seriously.